conquerv0/conquerv0/README.md

 <br>

 - 🔭 I’m currently reverse engineering a Lookahead Multi-factor model with Machine learning approaches.
-- 🌱 I’m currently leading ETC Investment Group research team to perform equity, industry and quantitative research.
+- 🌱 I’m currently leading ETC Investment Group research team to perform equity, industry research and literature review in quantitative finance.
 - 🤔 I’m learning and looking for more guidance and research opportunities, collaboration in above area and any interesting strategy formulation.

 **Languages and Tools:**